-The Signs of Suicide Prevention Program (SOS) is a universal, school-based depression awareness and suicide prevention program designed for middle school (ages 11-13) or high-school (ages 13-17) students.
-The goals are to (1) decrease suicide and suicide attempts by increasing student knowledge and adaptive attitudes about depression, (2) encourage personal help-seeking and/or help-seeking on behalf of a friend, (3) reduce the stigma of mental illness and acknowledge the importance of seeking help or treatment, (4) engage parents and school staff as partners in prevention through gatekeeper education, and (5) encourage schools to develop community-based partnerships to support student mental health.
+Signs of Suicide (SOS) is a universal, school-based depression awareness and suicide prevention program designed for middle school and high-school students.
+The goals are to (1) decrease suicide and suicide attempts by increasing student knowledge and adaptive attitudes about depression; (2) encourage personal help-seeking and/or help-seeking on behalf of a friend; (3) reduce the stigma of mental illness and acknowledge the importance of seeking help or treatment; (4) engage parents and school staff as partners in prevention through gatekeeper education; (5) encourage schools to develop community-based partnerships to support student mental health.

-Both the middle and high school programs provide age-appropriate, educational DVDs for school staff to play for students.
+Both the middle and high school programs provide age-appropriate, educational videos for school staff to play for students.
 The middle school video, Time to ACT, and the high school video, Friends for Life, inform students how to ACT® (Acknowledge, Care and Tell), demonstrate the right and wrong ways to help, and show a student talking with a school counselor.
 The program includes an optional student screening that assesses for depression and suicide risk and identifies students to refer for professional help as indicated.
-The program also includes a video, Training Trusted Adults, to engage staff, parents, or community members in the program's objectives and prevention efforts.
+The program also includes a video, Training Trusted Adults, to engage staff, parents, and/or community members in the program's objectives and prevention efforts.
 The program kit is available for \$665. www.mentalhealthscreening.org